mribrgr/StuRa-Mitgliederdatenbank/docs/sphinx/source/user/createNewOrganisationseinheit.rst

 If you are Prompted
-"Organisationseinheit „<Your Organisational unit>“ wurde erfolgreich hinzugefügt." then everything succeded and you are finished.
+"Organisationseinheit „<Your Organisational unit>“ wurde erfolgreich hinzugefügt." then everything succeeded and you are finished.